-- Progress is assessed on an on-going basis using a whole class electronic tracking system, provided by Purple Mash. - The tracker clearly labels the three core strands (Computer Science, Information Technology and Digital Literacy), it links with the National Curriculum and it also cross references with the Purple Mash unit number. - The tracking system ensures Computing subject lead is aware of children working below expected level, at expected level and working in greater depth in computer science, information technology and digital literacy. - Formative assessment is used by individual class teachers during whole class or group teaching.
+- Progress is assessed on an on-going basis using a whole class tracking sheet with statements for each thread of Computing, 'Digital Literacy' Computer Science' and 'Information Technology'.
+This ensures Computing subject lead is aware of children working below expected level, at expected level and working in greater depth in computer science, information technology and digital literacy. - Formative assessment is used by the Computing subject lead during whole class or group teaching.
 Children's confidence and difficulties are observed and use to inform future planning. - This record indicates pupils that are working beyond or below age-expected attainment.
-This information is passed to the Computing subject lead and to the next class teacher. - Open questions are used to challenge children's thinking and learning. - Children are encouraged to evaluate their own and others' work in a positive and supportive environment, including peer assessment. - Information is shared with the school community through whole school topics such as 'Safer Internet Day', displays, newsletters, and end of year reports.
+This is passed on to the next class teacher. - Open questions are used to challenge children's thinking and learning. - Children are encouraged to evaluate their own and others' work in a positive and supportive environment, including peer assessment. - Information is shared with the school community through whole school topics such as 'Safer Internet Day', displays, newsletters, and end of year reports.